 Canada maintains comprehensive and targeted economic sanctions against a number of countries and individuals under the United Nations Act and Special Economic Measures Act as well as other statutes.
 Under these sanctions, businesses and their employees in Canada may be prohibited, directly and indirectly, from conducting transactions with certain countries and designated persons/entities and the companies they own or control.
 Our team provides guidance with respect to the scope of restrictions on trade and financial transactions, as well as permissible transactions, licensing/permitting requirements, and enforcement activities.

 Our lawyers provide litigation counsel on antidumping duty, countervailing duty (anti-subsidy) and safeguard investigations.
 We represent clients in proceedings before the CBSA, CITT, Federal Court, NAFTA Chapter Nineteen and the WTO Dispute Settlement regime.

 NAFTA, WTO & Trade and Investment Agreements – Strategic Advice & Dispute Settlement

-We also counsel both private companies, industry associations and governments on the interpretation and application of international trade agreements to promote or protect their interests.
+We also counsel private companies, industry associations, and governments on the interpretation and application of international trade agreements to promote or protect their interests.
 We have counseled companies and government through the dispute settlement process under the WTO and other free trade agreements.

 Selling goods and services to the government, whether federal, provincial or municipal presents businesses with tremendous opportunities, but also significant challenges and risks.
 Our team offers expertise in response to these challenges.
 Our lawyers have acted as counsel on complex procurement issues for both suppliers and purchasers.
 We advise a broad range of clients on virtually every aspect of the contracts process, from bidding to complying with complex regulatory regimes and performing contracts, litigating disputes, and handling terminations and debarment issues.